Frequently Asked Questions

 11) What is the European Investment Bank (EIB) Heritage Grant?

-Since the 2021 edition, 7 Most Endangered Programme has included the possibility for the 7 selected sites to be eligible for an European Investment Bank (EIB) Heritage Grant of up to 10.000 euros to start the implementation of actions, studies or assistance measures for the threatened site.
+Since the 2021 edition, 7 Most Endangered Programme has included the possibility for the 7 selected sites to be eligible for an European Investment Bank (EIB) Heritage Grant of up to 10.000 euros, which is intended to support initial steps towards safeguarding the site.
+This includes studies, planning, or other assistance measures.

 12) What does "Progress Update" refer to?